istvanballok/gardener/docs/usage/logging.md

 * SERVICE: Defines the location of the server specifications
 * INPUT: Defines the location of the input stream of the logs
-* OUTPUT: Defines the location of the output source (Loki for example)
+* OUTPUT: Defines the location of the output source (Vali for example)
 * FILTER: Defines filters which match specific keys
 * PARSER: Defines parsers which are used by the filters

-#### Loki
+#### Vali
-The Loki configurations can be found on `charts/seed-bootstrap/charts/vali/templates/vali-configmap.yaml`
+The Vali configurations can be found on `charts/seed-bootstrap/charts/vali/templates/vali-configmap.yaml`

 The main specifications there are: